johnramsden/docs/pages/linux/archlinux/post_install.md

 nano /etc/tmpfiles.d/home-cache.conf
 {% endhighlight shell %}

 Add a rule that will delete any file older than 10 days.
-Exclude the Google Chrome Mount point if you mounted it in tmpfs.

 {% highlight shell %}
 # remove files in /home/john/.cache older than 10 days